Accessible Course Resources & Technology

-While not a part of the WCAG 2.0 guidelines, the accessibility of class resources–learning technologies, textbooks, journal articles, PDFs, ebooks, etc.–is an important consideration for an accessible online course.
+The accessibility of class resources–learning technologies, textbooks, journal articles, PDFs, ebooks, and so on–is an important consideration for an accessible online course.
 Like other aspects of accessible design, this requires some additional forethought and planning, but it will ensure that all of your students will be able to engage with all of the material.

 PDFs can be highly accessible, with appropriate organization and document tagging.
 Two of the most important things to focus on when selecting PDFs for a course are quality and OCR (Optical Character Recognition) compatibility.
-A high-quality PDF is clear and easy to read, ideally with alt-text for images and headings for easy navigation.
+A high-quality PDF is clear and easy to read, ideally with alt-text for images, bookmarks, and headings for easy navigation.
 A low-quality PDF might be a scan of a book chapter with hand-written notes in the margins.

 When selecting an ebook, check the format (or formats) that it is available in, as some are more accessible than others.
 For example, epub, the most common ebook format, is now aligned with the DAISY standards, which set forth publishing guidelines for making ebooks accessible.
 HTML formatted ebooks also tend to be more accessible to screen readers and other assistive technology.
 The best thing that can be done with ebook selection, though, is to identify and share the ebooks early, so that students who may need alternatives can get them before class begins.

 Numerous factors go into textbook selection, and accessibility considerations should be one of them.